fvilmos/smart_cam/README.md

 - Intel TM Movidius Neuronal [Compute Stick](https://software.intel.com/en-us/articles/intel-movidius-neural-compute-stick)
 - (optional) USB3.0 M.2 SSD
 - 16/32 Gb SSD card
-- Openvino + OpenCV installaion [2019R31](https://docs.openvinotoolkit.org/latest/_docs_install_guides_installing_openvino_raspbian.html#workflow-for-raspberry-pi), note: I had troubles using the latest version (model generated on PC with Model Optimizer was not working on RPi4).
+- Openvino + OpenCV installation [2019R31](https://docs.openvinotoolkit.org/latest/_docs_install_guides_installing_openvino_raspbian.html#workflow-for-raspberry-pi), note: I had troubles using the latest version (model generated on PC with Model Optimizer was not working on RPi4).
-- (optional) [ncappzoo](https://github.com/movidius/ncappzoo) for additional models and gideline for Model Optimizer installation (MO) on RPi4.
-The recommandation is to use a PC (instead Rpi4) with Openvino intallation to transform and optimize state-of-the-art models, then deplyoy on RPi4.
+- (optional) [ncappzoo](https://github.com/movidius/ncappzoo) for additional models and guideline for Model Optimizer installation (MO) on RPi4.
+The recommendation is to use a PC (instead Rpi4) with Openvino installation to transform and optimize state-of-the-art models, then deploy on RPi4.
-- To grab the pictures from IP cameras the 'requests' pip package was intalled.
+- To grab the pictures from IP cameras the 'requests' pip package was installed.

 <p align="center">
 <img src="./images/rpi4ncs.jpg" alt="400" width="400"></a>